alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

 - Ensure you are logged into the Azure within PowerShell using the command: `Connect-AzAccount`

 - Run the `./Generate_New_Ssl_Cert.ps1` script, providing the DSG ID when prompted

+- **NOTE:** Let's Encrypt will only issue **5 certificates per week** for a particular host (e.g. `rds.dsgroupX.co.uk`).
+For production environments this will not be an issue.
+However, if you are redeploying a test environment more frequently than this during development, you should run `./Generate_New_Ssl_Cert.ps1 -testCert $true` to use the Let's Encrypt staging server, which will issue certificates more frequently.
+However, these certificates will not be trusted by your browser, so you will need to override the security warning in your browser to access the RDS web client for testing.

 ### Test RDS deployment